containerscrew/containerscrew/README.md

 🚀 **Check out some gists:** https://gist.github.com/containerscrew

 > _Containerscrew_ by [nanih98](https://github.com/nanih98) a simple geek who likes to create things.
 I want to create technology, not just use it.

-### Actually studying [this course](https://www.coursera.org/specializations/machine-learning-introduction).
-I will publish all the exercices/tests [in this repo](https://github.com/containerscrew/wall-e)